MargheritaCavattoni/ClassGraph/README.md

---prefix          name of the output file --max_iteration   maximum number of iterations in the label propagation algorithm (default: 20) --lp_version      version of the label propagation algorithm to use (1 or 2, default: 1)
+--prefix          name of the output file --max_iteration   maximum number of iterations in the label propagation algorithm (default: 20) --lp_version      version of the label propagation algorithm to use (1 or 2, default: 1) --read_type       1 for paired-end (default), 2 for single-end reads --assembler       1 for asqg format (default), 2 in the case of modified asqg
 ```
 ## Getting help
 If you encounter bugs or have further questions or requests, you can raise an issue at the issue page.
 You can also contact Margherita Cavattoni at cavattonimargherita@gmail.com